markusk/minibot/test/README.md

 # Test-Files
 Several programs for my little robot "minibot"

-## battery_lcd.py
+## power_monitor.py
-Shows the battery voltage (on the OLED).
+Observes and shows the battery voltage (on the OLED).

 ## battery.py
-Shows the battery voltage (on the shell).
+Shows the battery voltage (in the shell).

 ## cpu_temp.py
-Shows the CPU temperature of the Raspberry Pi.
+Shows the CPU temperature of the Raspberry Pi in the shell.

 ## lcd_test.py
-Sends a default text to the OLED.
+Sends a default/text text to the OLED.

 ## lcd_text.py
 Sends text from the command line to the OLED.
 Usage: